 On 10/11/2016 RENNA CHEY filed an Other - Writ Of Mandamus lawsuit against LOS ANGELES COUNTY CIVIL SERVICE COMMISSION.
 This case was filed in Los Angeles County Superior Courts, Stanley Mosk Courthouse located in Los Angeles, California.
 The Judge overseeing this case is JAMES C. CHALFANT.
-The case status is Other.
+The case status is Not Classified By Court.

 Stanley Mosk Courthouse

 JAMES C. CHALFANT

 LOS ANGELES COUNTY OF

 DOES 1 THROUGH 50

 LOS ANGELES COUNTY SHERIFF'S DEPARTMENT

 MELLK GIDIAN RACHEL

 HOUSE CALVIN RICHARD